5 Fatal portfolio mistakes and 1 thing that fixes all of them

 2. Magnetize great clients and opportunities

 Nothing breaks trust faster than a broken link.
-A recruiter is interested enough to actually READ your content, they click on that link, aaaand it leads to a broken link.
+A recruiter is interested enough to actually READ your content, they click on that link, aaaand it leads to a broken link 😬 Yikes.
+Not a good look.

 There are two things to ensure this never happens to you.